5 minutes reading time • last modified 12/05/2019

 Bot Agents are authorized with the use of the Agent's token.
 Using Bot Agents requires sending the

-They can listen to incoming webhooks (or pushes) and react to them.
+They can listen for incoming webhooks (or pushes) and react to them.

 If you still can't find the answer you're looking for, don't hesitate to contact us at firstname.lastname@example.org!
 We're also open for you suggestions and feedback on the document itself.